lnus/9x9_editor/README.md

 ## Bugs to fix

 - Multiple of items of the same type creates unexpected behaviour
-- The last edit of an item, for some reason doesn't encode and save properly.
-Will fix.
+- ~~The last edit of an item, for some reason doesn't encode and save properly~~ Fixed!

 ## TODO List